Out of the Woods: Music video

 Joseph Kahn directed the music video for "Out of the Woods".
 The video's filming locations in New Zealand included Bethells Beach and the mountains of Queenstown.
 During the filming, a severe storm struck, causing a one-week delay.
 Conservationists in the area claimed that the production team breached their permit and endangered a rare native bird by using up to 12 vehicles, an accusation that Swift's crew denied.

 The video shows Swift battling to get out of a forest, interpreting the title literally.
 Swift is seen struggling to escape a magical forest while being chased by a pack of wolves as animate roots constantly follow her.
 She then finds herself in different natural settings like snowy mountains, an ocean, a barren landscape, a muddy location, and a burning forest.
 At the end of the video, the woods disappear as she finds a beach, where another version of her is standing by the shore as she reaches for her.
 The video ends with the caption "She lost him, but she found herself, and somehow that was everything," which is a hidden message written in the booklet of 1989.

-Kahn said that Swift "suffered for the art"; she did not employ a double stunt and did all the action, such as crawling through the mud or running through the snow, by herself.
+Kahn said that Swift "suffered for the art"; she did not employ a double stunt and did all the action, such as crawling through the mud and running through the snow, by herself.
 Media publications remarked on the video's visual effects and cinematic storytelling.
 Amanda Bell from MTV News compared the video's cinematic quality to the Harry Potter series, and commented that the video's message "serves as a clear metaphor for her very public relationship history and how she transformed each conflict into her own personal victories, one in particular".